Registered Psychologist | Owner

 Anxiety and Depression

-Victoria recently accepted a Faculty Member teaching position at City University of Seattle.
-She will be teaching Professional Ethics and Law for the Master of Counselling graduate studies program in Edmonton, Alberta.
+Victoria is a Faculty Member at City University of Seattle, Edmonton campus.
+She instructs CPC 510: Professional Ethics and Law in Counselling for the Master of Counselling graduate studies program.

 Education and Credentials